Frequently Asked Questions

 What is a university policy?

-A university policy applies broadly across the university or to major components of the university; enhances the university’s mission; addresses issues of compliance with laws, regulations and internal standards; promotes operational efficiencies; and/or reduces institutional risk.
+A university policy applies broadly across the university or to one or more of its major components; enhances the university’s mission; addresses issues of compliance with laws, regulations, and internal standards; promotes operational efficiencies; and reduces institutional risk.
 Examples of university policies are the Code of Ethical Conduct, Policy on Appropriate Use of Computer and Network Resources, and the Whistleblower Policy.

 Local or “unit-level” policies, on the other hand, apply only to a specific unit or department or address internal operations of a specific division, such as a parking policy for a specific campus, or a policy setting access requirements to certain lab areas within a department or college.